Review: Citi Diamond Preferred Card — Best for Balance Transfers?

 Credit Card Insider receives compensation from advertisers whose products may be mentioned on this page.
 Advertiser relationships do not affect card evaluations.
 Advertising partners do not edit or endorse our editorial content.
 Content is accurate to the best of our knowledge when it's published.
 Learn more in our Editorial Guidelines.

 There are plenty of credit cards out there with introductory APR offers lasting a year or more.
 Once you start looking for offers that span at least a year and a half, however, strong contenders are much harder to find.
-The Citi® Diamond Preferred® Card is right near the top of that pile.
+The Diamond Preferred card is right near the top of that pile.

-Its massive balance transfer offer gives you a 0% APR for 18 months.
-There’s a 3% (minimum $5) balance transfer fee, which is pretty much middle ground.
+Its massive balance transfer offer gives you a 0% APR for 21 months.
+There’s a balance transfer fee, which is pretty much middle ground.

-The card’s intro purchase APR offer is just as long, at 0% APR for 18 months.
+The card’s intro purchase APR offer is not too bad, at 0% APR for 12 months.

 And that’s about it.
 There are no rewards, no annual fee, and only a few simple benefits, so the Diamond Preferred isn’t about to woo your local points junkie or travel enthusiast.